tidepool-org/tidepool-org.github.io/_docs/data-model/v1/upload.md

 ### timezone

 The timezone is the *name* of the timezone selected by the user for the upload.
-The offset alone is not sufficient information to present to someone who wants to edit the data, because at different times of the year, the offset can change.
+The timezoneOffset as used in individual records is not sufficient information to present to someone who wants to edit the data, because at different times of the year, the offset can change -- it may also be the case that the offset is different between different records in a single upload.

 ### uploadId